mgnsharon/advent-of-code/README.md

 # advent-of-code
-Advent of Code 2022 with Rust
+Advent of Code 2022 Using Rust